cloudflare/workers-sdk/README.md

 ## TODO

+fix the websocket timeout
+make the ui actually look nice implement useTunnel

-- [~] `--inspect` should open up a chrome dev tools instance automatically? what about vscode? or anything else with a debugger?
+- [-] `--inspect` should open up a chrome dev tools instance automatically? what about vscode? or anything else with a debugger?
 - [x] a reverse proxy to get a localhost endpoint
   - [ ] proxy websockets as well (verify with durable objects)
 - [x] module resolution should just work. the idea here is to use esbuild behind the scenes to generate the script, but never expose the esbuild api.